openziti/ziti-doc/docusaurus/docs/learn/core-concepts/security/sessions.md

 #### Administrative Removal

-Through the [Edge Management API](/docs/reference/developer/api#edge-management-api) any API Session may be forcefully removed by calling `DELETE /edge/management/v1/api-sessions<id>` with an empty body.
+Through the [edge management API](/docs/reference/developer/api#edge-management-api) any API Session may be forcefully removed by calling `DELETE /edge/management/v1/api-sessions<id>` with an empty body.

 #### Client Removal (Logout)